 - 80% surveyed had never used a computer

-- Belmont Cragin is now the largest community of Hispanics/Latinos in Chicago with a population of over 63,000 with 42% of that population having been born outside of the U.S. ( Reported from University of Illinois at Chicago and Metropolitan Family Services)
+- Belmont Cragin is now the largest community of Hispanics/Latinos in Chicago with a population of over 63,000, including 42% of that population having been born outside of the U.S. (as reported by the University of Illinois at Chicago and Metropolitan Family Services).

 - Belmont Cragin has the third largest population of “people who speak English less than very well”, placing the community third within the 78 neighborhoods within Chicago that struggle with limited English proficiency. ( 2010 U.S. Census)